Solar power by country: Solar photovoltaics (PV)

+Data are sourced from Ember and refer to the year 2024 unless otherwise specified.
+The table only includes countries with more than 0.1 TWh of generation.
+Links for each location go to the relevant solar power page, when available.

 Concentrated solar power

 Africa

 Many African countries receive on average a very high number of days per year of bright sunlight, especially the dry areas, which include the arid deserts (such as the Sahara) and the semi-desert steppes (such as the Sahel).
 This gives solar power the potential to bring energy to virtually any location in Africa without the need for expensive large-scale grid-level infrastructural developments.

 The distribution of solar resources across Africa is fairly uniform, with more than 85% of the continent's landscape receiving at least 2,000 kWh/(m2 year).
-A study indicates that a solar generating facility covering just 0.3% of the area comprising North Africa could supply all of the energy required by the European Union.
+A study indicates that a solar generating facility covering just 0.3% of North Africa could supply all of the energy required by the European Union.

 Algeria

 Algeria has the highest technical and economical potential for solar power exploitation in the MENA region, with about 170 TWh per year.
 First industrial scale solar thermal power project has been initiated by inauguration of Hassi R'Mel power station in 2011.
 This new hybrid power plant combines a 25-megawatt (MW) concentrating solar power array in conjunction with a 130 MW combined cycle gas turbine plant.

 In addition, Algeria has launched in 2011 a national program to develop renewable energy based on photovoltaics (PV), concentrated solar power (CSP) and wind power, and to promote energy efficiency.
 The program consists of installing up to 12 GW of power generating capacity from renewable sources to meet the domestic electricity demand by 2030.